Herbies team Herbies

 best light for clones

-Ideal Conditions For Cloning
+Ideal Conditions for Cloning

 how to clone a cannabis plant

-1. Prepare your medium.
+Step 1.
+Prepare your medium

 when to remove humidity dome for clones